karresarayu/sweetshop/README.md

 This section documents my use of AI tools during the development of this project, as required by the assessment policy.

 # AI Tool(s) Used:
-GitHub Copilot
+GitHub Copilot.
-ChatGPT
+ChatGPT.
-Claude AI
+Claude AI.

 # How I Used AI:
 I used Copilot to scaffold out Express routes, MongoDB models, and vanilla JS modules for the frontend, which I then customized for my needs.